TJ Friedl Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the second-fewest home runs in baseball (95 total, one per game).
+- The Giants give up the seventh-fewest home runs in baseball (101 total, 1.1 per game).

+- Stripling (0-2) takes the mound for the Giants in his ninth start of the season.
+He's put together a 6.11 ERA in 45 2/3 innings pitched, with 40 strikeouts.

-- The right-hander last pitched on Saturday, July 1 against the New York Mets, when he threw three innings, allowing three earned runs while giving up three hits.
+- The right-hander last appeared on Friday against the Pittsburgh Pirates, when he threw 4 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.